-Along with Number of new features on October 2018 update, also know as windows 10 version 1809, Microsoft added the SwiftKey Keyboard, the very popular iOS and Android keyboard application in an effort to improve typing on its devices with a touchscreen.
+Along with the Number of new features on October 2018 update, also know as Windows 10 version 1809, Microsoft added the SwiftKey Keyboard, the very popular iOS and Android keyboard application in an effort to improve typing on its devices with a touchscreen.
 Technically, SwiftKey Keyboard can make typing not only easier but also much faster on touch devices because it provides real-time predictions and suggestions provided by this SwiftKey Keyboard.
 Microsoft explains:

 SwiftKey gives you more accurate autocorrect and predictions by learning your writing style – including the words, phrases and emoji that matter to you.

 And after this improvement, people may find it easier to take tablets without a physical keyboard instead of laptops which have a physical keyboard, especially useful when you are traveling.

 How To Enable SwiftKey features on Windows 10

 Microsoft includes access to SwiftKey in English, French, German, Italian, Spanish, Portuguese, and Russian.
-Similar to iOS and Android, SwiftKey keyboard will provide autocorrections and predictions, and features like swiping will also be supported.
+Similar to iOS and Android, the SwiftKey keyboard will provide autocorrections and predictions, and features like swiping will also be supported.
 Also is expected to power the touch keyboard when Windows 10 devices would be used in tablet mode.

 To enable SwiftKey keyboard, follow the steps below:

 - Press Windows + I to Open Settings.

 - Click on Typing on the left side.

 - Here Under “More keyboard settings,” click the Suggestions and autocorrections link.